Saint Louis University's Good Luck Charm

 It is not confirmed if the firm acquired its name from the Billiken or if it was an established name before the company bought the rights from Pretz's invention.

-How has the Billiken changed over the years?
+How Has the Billiken Changed Through the Years?

-SLU's mascot has gone through quite a few physical changes over the years, with his latest update in 2015.
+- SLU's mascot has undergone quite a few physical changes over the years, with his latest update in 2015.
 For more than 100 years, the Billiken has brought luck to Saint Louis University's sports teams and smiles to the faces of SLU fans.

-Today, the Billiken is more than an athletics mascot; Saint Louis University students have tied the Billiken to the University's mission.
+- Today, the Billiken is more than an athletics mascot.
+Saint Louis University students have tied the Billiken to the University's mission.
 Now being a Billiken is a way of life.
-See what students have to say in this video.